aliyun/terraform-provider-alicloud/website/docs/r/edas_application.html.markdown

 page_title: "Alicloud: alicloud_edas_application"
 sidebar_current: "docs-alicloud-resource-edas-application"
 description: |-
-  Provides an EDAS application resource.
+  Creates an EDAS ecs application on EDAS.
 ---

 # alicloud\_edas\_application

-Provides an EDAS application resource.
+Creates an EDAS ecs application on EDAS.
+The application will be deployed when `group_id` and `war_url` are given.

 -> **NOTE:** Available in 1.82.0+